XjSv/Diablo-3-API-PHP/README.md

 Diablo 3 Web API PHP Bridge

-This is ment to be very simple, easy to use and easy to repurpose for any other reason.
+This is meant to be very simple & easy to use.

-All the methods should always return a string back.
-At least thats the goal.
+You are free to repurpose this for any other coding needs or projects.

+Methods Return:
+Success - (array)  Data
+Failure - (string) 'No Data Return'

+Minimal validation is being done to the inputs.
+If you feel that is not enonugh, be my guest and improve it.

 Original API Documentation: http://blizzard.github.com/d3-api-docs/